Generic Name: coagulation factor ix injection (recombinant) (ko-ag-yoo-LAY-shun FAK-tor)

 Some MEDICINES MAY INTERACT with BeneFix.
 However, no specific interactions with BeneFix are known at this time.

-This may not be a complete list of all interactions that may occur.
 Ask your health care provider if BeneFix may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 How to use BeneFix: